 The shuttle bus is €2 per person to pay in cash only!

 Drones are strictly forbidden because the castle is still inhabited (private domain)

-You can have beautiful "as-like" drone shots from the road towards the parking
+You can have beautiful "as-like" drone shots from the road toward the parking

-Guided tours possible every 10 minutes, they take about 40 minutes
+Guided tours are possible every 10 minutes, they take about 40 minutes

 Don't want to cross the border?
 Did you know Belgium has more than 3000 castles?
 Check out this blog post on the best 10 countryside castles in Belgium!

 I hope you will enjoy the castle as well as the forest.
-If you visit the fortress, let me know by tagging me in your pictures on Instagram: @fly_along and I will gladly repost your beautiful moments in "Burg Eltz"!
+If you visit the fortress, let me know by tagging me in your pictures on Instagram: @fly_along and I will gladly repost your beautiful moments in Castle Eltz!
 I wish you all a very lovely weekend!

 Keep on exploring and Fly Along!